 For this dress, I cut out bell sleeves on the bias to make the edges extra fluttery...and flutter sleeves are romantic and sort of ethereal...especially when constructing them of layered chiffon.

-Cut out the longest layer first, then use that as your pattern for the top layers.
+1. Using a bell-shaped pattern as a guide, cut the bottom, longest layer first.
+Then use that as your pattern for the top layers.
 Each layer is one inch shorter than the previous layer.
-I also cut this out on the bias rather than with the grain to give the edges a bit more flutter.
+The bias will give the edges a bit more flutter.
+I used the same color for the top two layers.

 The dress is beautiful and I am so excited about the possibility of adding sleeves to a sleeveless dress!
 Thank you.